xthames/Thames-etal_2026_jgrse/README.md

     | `varyfR` | `n`, `y` | -, `VarfR` |
     | `varyphiRum` | `n`, `y` | -, `VarphiRum` |

+    However, additional distinguishing language is sometimes needed for the outputs:
-    When considering models with variable regassing efficiency, multiple runs may be necessary to find a sufficient number of realizations that align with present-day estimates.
+     * When considering models with variable regassing efficiency, multiple runs may be necessary to find a sufficient number of realizations that align with present-day estimates.
 If so, you can manually distinguish between each "set" by including `_set#_` after the `_viscStrength_` identifier and before `_VarfR_` in the output file name (see `VolatileProcesing_2025XI.m` for specific examples)
+     * When running `ExploreAndSolveTargetedTXum_2025XI.m`, distinguishing between a reduced set of present-day observations and the full set (see the paper's Supporting Information for more) can be tagged by including either `Essential` and `Full` in the filename (see `VolatileProcesing_2025XI.m` for specific examples)

 6. The targeted parameter space used in the paper has been left in the corresponding script; determining a new targeted parameter space can be performed in the following way:
     | Script Name | Description | Section | How to Run |
     | --- | --- | --- | --- |